withthegrid/node-rdkafka/examples/consumer-per-partition.md

   consumer.subscribe([topicName]);

-  // Remove the default timeout so that we won't wait on each consume consumer.setDefaultConsumeTimeout(0);

   // start a regular consume loop in flowing mode.
 This won't result in any
   // messages because will we start consuming from a partition directly.
   // This is required to serve the rebalancing events